m4g4/Simple-SMTP-Mail-Scheduler/README.md

 3. **Manage SMTP Profiles**:
    - Add, edit, or delete SMTP profiles in the plugin settings.
    - Each queued email stores a snapshot of the profile settings to ensure consistent sending even if profiles change.

-4. **Testing Mode**:
-   - Enable testing mode in the settings to log emails without sending them.
-   - Check the logs to verify email content and settings.

 ## Requirements